 The scientific name for narwhal is Monodon monoceros, or "one tooth, one horn" in Latin.

 The narwhal's closest living relative is the beluga whale (Delphinapterus leucas).
 Both narwhals and belugas belong to the Odontoceti group, or toothed whales.
 The Odontoceti include dolphins, porpoises, beaked whales and sperm whales, as opposed to Mysticeti, which are made up of filter-feeding baleen whales like blue whales or humpback whales.

-Narwhals and belugas are the only two living species within the Monodontidae family.
-Both whale species spend their entire lives in the Arctic Ocean, are similar in size and behavior, and on rare occasions have been known to interbreed.
+Narwhals and belugas are the only two living species within the Monodontidae family — they are more closely related to each other than to any other kind of whale.
+The two species spend their entire lives in the Arctic Ocean, are similar in size and behavior, and on rare occasions have been known to interbreed.

 But the tusk may also have another purpose.
 A 2014 study published in the journal The Anatomical Record found that the narwhal's mysterious tusk is full of sensitive nerve endings that allow the whale to detect changes in the environment, such as fluctuations in temperature and salinity.
 These findings suggest that the tusk might also be a sensory organ.

 Where do narwhals live?